CERTIFICATE OF ORIGIN GUIDE

 Preferential Certificate of Origin

-Proves that goods qualify for reduced or zero import duties under a specific free trade agreement or preferential trade program.
+Preferential CO’s unlock a financial benefit by proving the goods qualify for reduced or zero duties under a free trade agreement or preferential trade program.

 Common examples: